 The Trakehner, one of the most popular sport horse breeds today, originated almost 1,000 years ago.
 This warmblood breed makes an excellent dressage and jumper today.
 Have you ever ridden a Trakehner?

-The Trakehner’s origin begins with the horses owned by Lithuanians and Old Prussians during the Middle… Continue
+The Trakehner’s origin begins with the horses owned by Lithuanians and Old Prussians during the… Continue

 Added by Classic Equine Equipment on October 20, 2014 at 9:30am —